robertgregorywest/SimpleDatastore/README.md

 A simple .NET persistence library which uses either XML or JSON file storage.

-## What's New in 3.0

-This project has now been updated to use .NET standard 2.1 and the built-in dependency resolution framework so it is super easy to implement.
+This project uses .NET standard 2.1 and the built-in dependency resolution framework so it is super easy to implement.

-The library is now async enabled, with new suffix methods for backwards compatibility.

-Support for JSON has been added, built on the new `System.Text.Json` framework.

-You can now chose to store child `PersistentObject` entities embedded in the parent using the new `PersistChildren` option set to `false`.
+## What's New in 3.1
+The `PersistentObject` base type now uses a generic parameter to determine the type of the identifier, so you are not limited to using Guids.
+You can continue to use the library in the same way using the `IRepository` interface which will assume Guid identifiers.
+If you do not use Guid identifiers then you should use the `IReadRepository<T, TKey>` and `IWriteRepository<T, TKey>` interfaces.
+The `TKey` type must be a struct.

 ## How To Use

-All of the entities that you wish to persist need to inherit from `PersistentObject` and attributes are used to determine which fields to persist.
+All of the entities that you wish to persist need to inherit from `PersistentObject<TKey>` and attributes are used to determine which fields to persist.
 The library stores each class in its own storage document.

-Simply register SimpleDatastore in your `Startup.cs` and then add a dependency of `IRepository<>` on your types:
+Simply register SimpleDatastore in your `Startup.cs` and then add a dependency of `IRepository<>` on your types (assuming are implementing PersistentObject<Guid>):

 **Startup.cs**